 Voice your need to get tested together early on, preferably before you have any type of sex with them.
 It may feel awkward or uncomfortable, but you'll feel better having had the conversation once you make the push.

 Consider getting tested together.

-Going to get tested means acknowledging the possibility that you could have an STD, which can be daunting.
+Going to get tested means acknowledging the possibility that you could have an STI, which can be daunting.
 However, having the support of your partner in doing so may help ease your nerves.

 Make sure to remain steadfast.

 If your partner isn't receptive to getting tested, let them know that it doesn't mean you don't trust them or that anyone cheated, you want to do it for your own health and for theirs.

 We recommend watching Planned Parenthood's video on discussing STD testing with your partner:

 What if my partner doesn't want to get tested?